Emergent spin polarization from $\rho$ meson condensation in rotating hadronic matter: Formalism

 In a non-rotating gas, the density is spin degenerate.
 However, for a rotating gas of $\rho$ mesons, there is an imbalance between the states owing to their nature of coupling along the direction of angular momentum.
 To study the polarization effect, we examine the spin density of each state.
 In a more general quantum-statistical description, the spin state of a vector meson ($S=1$) is represented by the spin density matrix $\rho_{mm'} = \langle S,m_s|\hat{\rho}|S,m_s'\rangle$, whose diagonal elements $\rho_{11}$, $\rho_{00}$, and $\rho_{-1-1}$ denote the occupation probabilities of the spin substates with projections $m_s=+1, 0, -1$, respectively~\cite{Liang:2004xn, Becattini:2013fla}.
 One commonly measured spin alignment parameter is $\rho_{00}$ $\sim n_0 / (n_{+1} + n_0 + n_{-1})$.
 This $\rho_{00}$ quantifies the probability of the meson spin being aligned perpendicular to the quantization axis.
 A measured value of $\rho_{00}\neq1/3$ signals a breakdown of statistical spin population and is a direct experimental signature of global polarization~\cite{ALICE:2019aid, STAR:2022fan}.
 Theoretically, in the quark level, it is related to quark polarization through~\cite{Liang:2004xn, Sun:2024anu}

 where the quark polarization $P_q$ is given as

 where $n_{q_\uparrow}$ and $n_{q_\downarrow}$ are the quark densities of spin up and spin down states, respectively.
 Therefore, by analogy, we can study the polarization at the hadronic level by studying their spin alignment.
 A deviation of $\rho_{00}$ from the statistical limit of $1/3$ indicates the presence of spin alignment induced by vorticity or other medium effects, while a nonzero $P$ measures the vector polarization of the gas.
-We examine the density of each spin state of the rho meson gas in both the condensate and the excited states.
-The spin alignment or the polarization of the particle can therefore be described by estimating the net spin density normalized by the total spin density as

-where the $n_{\uparrow}$ and $n_{\downarrow}$ are the densities of up and down spin states of $\rho$ mesons, respectively.
-The polarization defined in Eq.~(\ref{eq_polarization}) quantifies the net spin alignment of the $\rho$ meson ensemble along the global rotation axis and represents the vector polarization, reflecting the imbalance between the populations of the spin-up and spin-down substrates.
 Our formalism, based on relativistic quantum statistics with rotation, provides a robust and well-established first insight into the expected phenomena, setting the stage for future, more complex effective field theory studies.